srv1n/kurpod/SECURITY.md

 ## Compliance

-Encapsule is designed to help with:
+Kurpod is designed to help with:
 - GDPR Article 32 (Security of processing)
 - HIPAA Security Rule (when properly configured)
 - PCI DSS Requirement 3 (Protect stored data)